camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 ## Register a worker

-The workflow uses the worker with the type `test-worker`.
+The process uses the worker with the type `test-worker`.
 Register a new one by using the following command:

 ```bash
 zbctl create worker test-worker --handler "echo {\"return\":\"Pong\"}"